What Is HIPEC?

 HIPEC stands for hyperthermic intraperitoneal chemotherapy.
 It’s a cancer treatment that pumps warm chemotherapy drugs into your abdomen.
 You get one very large dose of chemotherapy, but it's not as toxic.
 That’s because the drugs aren’t injected into your bloodstream, so they don’t move around your body as much as chemotherapy given through an IV.

 The chemotherapy drugs are heated to about 106-109 degrees F. Cancer cells can't handle heat as well as healthy cells.
 The heat also helps the drugs enter your cells more easily and work better.

-HIPEC is major surgery, and you'll spend time recovering in the hospital.
+HIPEC is major procedure, and you'll spend time recovering in the hospital.

 What Cancers Does HIPEC treat?

 HIPEC is used for hard-to-treat abdominal cancers, such as appendix and colorectal cancer, as well as peritoneal mesothelioma (a cancer of the lining of the abdomen, often caused by breathing in asbestos).
 It has also shown promise against ovarian and gastric cancer.

 What Happens When You Get HIPEC

 You'll be in the operating room for 8-10 hours or more.
 You'll get general anesthesia, so you won’t be “awake” for it.